Whole30 Chili Fries

 TIPS AND TRICKS FOR CHILI FRIES

 The biggest tip for making these chili fries is to roast the sweet potatoes until they’re soft and tender.
 Crunchy sweet potatoes just don’t taste as good!
 To ensure that this is Whole30 compliant, be sure to check the labels of all the ingredients.
-There are some marinara sauces that have unnecessary added sugars.
+There are some tomato pastes that have unnecessary added sugars.
 Lastly, if you have time, allow the chili to simmer even longer than the 10 to 15 minutes.
 The longer it simmers, the more flavorful and thick it will become.
 Thick chili will lead to a better result here.

 If you’re looking for other comfort foods, you can check out my other chili recipes HERE.
 These chili fries are a fun and delicious appetizer, dinner or shareable dish!
 They are always a huge hit on game days and holidays in my house.